 With all that out of the way, here are the best Star Wars games you can still play on Android!

-Star Wars: Force Arena
+LEGO Star Wars: The Force Awakens

 Initially developed by BioWare and LucasArts, it features a story that takes place 4,000 years before the rise of the Galactic Empire, where Sith Lord Darth Malak has unleashed an assault on the Republic and left the Jedi unorganized and scattered.
-It's a fresh story from the movie trilogies which, depending on the choices you make in the story, have you either fighting for the Light side and try to defeat Malak — or going full-on Sith and try to become the baddest MoFo in the galaxy.
+It's a fresh story from the movie trilogies, which, depending on the choices you make in the story, have you either fighting for the Light side to try to defeat Malak or going full-on Sith and try to become the baddest MoFo in the galaxy.

 Star Wars Pinball 7

 You'll be happy to know that the game features 19 unique pinball tables, each based on different films or characters from the Star Wars universe, but you'll need to pay to unlock most of them.
-You do get access to one Pinball table right off the bat when you download the app, and the in-app purchases have been discounted down to just $0.99 each so all hope is not lost.
+You do get access to one Pinball table right off the bat when you download the app, and most in-app purchases have been discounted down to just $0.99 each, so all hope is not lost.